NBAlexis/CudaLatticeGauge/README.md

 (The speed is related with kappa and beta, 470secs is tested using kappa=0.1355 and beta=2.5, GMRES with 10 orthrognal basis will converge with about 3 restarts)

+It is tested on a Notebook with two GPUs, Intel(R) HD Graphic 630 for dispalyer and GTX1060 for calculation.

+This is important because when connecting an additional displayer, the speed is significantly slower.

 See detailed.pdf for more.